Virtual GAIN21: Retrospective

 The meeting, organized by the DAAD, the Alexander von Humboldt Foundation, and the DFG in cooperation with other scientific organizations, focused on the careers of young researchers and issues of science policy.

 The DAAD was represented by President Prof. Dr. Joybrato Mukherjee, the DFG by President Prof. Dr. Katja Becker, and the Alexander von Humboldt Foundation by President Prof. Dr. Hans-Christian Pape.
-The Federal Ministry of Education and Research was represented by the Federal Minister of Education and Research Anja Karliczek; members of the Committee on Education, Research and Technology Assessment represented the German Bundestag.
+The Federal Ministry of Education and Research was represented by the Federal Minister of Education and Research Anja Karliczek; they opened the three day conference with welcome remarks.
+Members of the Committee on Education, Research and Technology Assessment represented the German Bundestag.

 From August 25 to August 27 2021, international and German researchers were invited to obtain intensive information and advice on their next career steps in a total of 27 virtual workshops and 4 webcasts: The offers ranged from professorships at universities or universities of applied sciences to how to become a successful research group leader; from transitioning to research in the industry; or to launch a start-up as possible career steps.
 Other workshops were dedicated to successful virtual networking and informational interviews, insights into the appointment process, or offered information on tenure-track professorships.
 Webcasts are still available for viewing on our website.

 At the Talent Fair, the largest fair for academic and research careers in Germany outside Europe, more than 50 research organizations advised conference attendees on professional matters and presented career options in their institutions and companies.
 The funding organizations also provided information on return programs and scholarships.
-This year, conference attendees and German representatives could also schedule one-on-one advising appointments for services such as CV checks during and after the virtual conference.
+This year, conference attendees and German representatives could also schedule one-on-one advising appointments during and after the virtual conference.

 Networking also played a bigger role at this year’s virtual GAIN conference.
 Through various Networking Sessions across three conference days, representatives from German research institutions, attendees, and the GAIN21 team and advisory board engaged in casual exchanges and networking with each other.